 The Compensation Committee assists the Board in carrying out its responsibilities relating to personnel matters, including performance, compensation and succession.
-The Compensation Committee develops tailored objectives for members of management such as the President, CEO, COO, CTO and CFO, based on broader Company goals, as well as for other individuals, reviewing and making recommendations to the Board with respect to employee and contractor compensation arrangements including stock options and management succession planning.
+The Compensation Committee develops tailored objectives for members of management such as the President and CEO, CTO and CFO, based on broader Company goals, as well as for other individuals, reviewing and making recommendations to the Board with respect to employee and contractor compensation arrangements including stock options and management succession planning.

-The Compensation Committee met three times in 2016.
+The Compensation Committee met one time in 2017.
 A part of each meeting is conducted without management present, including for the purpose of specifically discussing the proposed allocation of stock options to the Chairman and individual Board members, incentive bonus plans and salary proposals.
-The members of the Committee during 2016 were Mr. Miller (Chair), Mr. Hurlow, Mr. Atkinson and Mr. Benson.
+The members of the Committee during 2017 were Mr. Miller (Chair), Mr. Hurlow, Mr. Atkinson and Mr. Benson.

-Summary of Committee Memberships and Record of Attendance for 2016
+Summary of Committee Memberships and Record of Attendance for 2017

-During the year ended December 31, 2016, the Board and its committees held the following numbers of meetings:
+During the year ended December 31, 2017, the Board and its committees held the following no ımbers of meetings Board 4(1)

 Audit Committee ("AC") 4

-Compensation Committee ("CC") 3
+Compensation Committee ("CC") 1

-Total number of meetings held 11
+Total number of meetings held 9